nest/ode-toolbox/doc/index.rst

 Computing the update expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The update expressions formulate the way in which the propagators are used to compute the new state from the current state.
-For instance, for a simple leaky integrate-and-fire neuron with membrane potential :math:`V_m` and a decaying exponential-shaped synaptic kernel :math:`I_{syn}`:
+For instance, for a simple leaky integrate-and-fire neuron with membrane potential :math:`V_m` and a decaying exponential-shaped synaptic kernel :math:`I_{syn}`, the update expressions are of the form:

 .. math::